 Project Chacocente is a small village of families who used to live in the garbage dump of Managua, Nicaragua.
 Since 2003, they have been learning the life skills necessary to be self-sufficient.
 The Project is located in rural Masaya where the clean air and fertile soil are the perfect place for the families to heal their bodies and learn life changing skills.
 The original families each fulfilled a five-year contract, and now own their own home and 2 acres of land.

 Becoming literate is mandatory and all of the adults attempt to graduate from sixth grade and many go on to high school or vocational training.
-The adults learn construction and farming skills and each family opens a small business before they go out on their own.
+The adults learn construction and farming skills.
 In addition, the women learn how to make crafts for the increasing tourist trade.

 The Project is also home to the Chacocente Christian School, which currently has over 150 students, preschool – High School.
 The school offers a comprehensive quality education to the children who live at the project, and to those in the surrounding area.
-Their education offers the opportunity for a future very different from what they could have imagined just a few years ago.
+Their education offers the opportunity for a hopeful future.

 Other Project Chacocente photos are on Flickr.